GoogleCloudPlatform/php-docs-samples/appengine/standard/errorreporting/README.md

 [prepend]: https://github.com/GoogleCloudPlatform/google-cloud-php-errorreporting/blob/main/src/prepend.php

-If you cannot modify your `php.ini`, the `prepend.php` file can be manually included to register the error handler:
+Alternatively, the `prepend.php` file can be manually included to register the error handler:

 ```php
 # This works for files in the root of your project.
 Adjust __DIR__ accordingly.